PelionIoT/manifest-tool/README.md

                       # image will be added to the manifest.
                       # This image signature can be used when the device bootloader
                       # expects to work with signed images (e.g. secure-boot).
                       # By default, it's set to False.

-    external-signing-tool: # Both `signing-tool` and `signing-key-id` are expected.

-      signing-tool: ./sign.sh # A path to an external signing tool that signs the manifest.
+    signing-tool: ./sign.sh # Path to the external signing tool.
-                              # It enables signing with existing infrastructure, and the tool
+                            # Enables signing with existing infrastructure.
-                              # should accept the following arguments: <digest algorithm> <key identifier> <input file> <output file>.
+                            # The tool should accept the arguments: <digest algorithm> <key identifier> <input file> <output file>.

-      signing-key-id: key.pem # An identifier for the private key that will be used as a parameter
+                            # The `--key` CLI argument will be used as <key identifier>.
-                              # to the signing tool - <key identifier>.
-                              # It allows signing with existing infrastructure.
     ```

 **Example**